Hendrixer/fullstack-v2-instructions/lessons/08-dashboard-home/C-greetings-skeleton.md

-Now we'll create the loading component for the greetings catd
+Now we'll create the loading component for the greetings card.
+Create `/components/GreetingsSkeleton.tsx`:

-Create `/components/GreetingsSkeleton.tsx`

 ```ts
 import Card from "./Card";